jmdev18/Moviesapp_stage2/README.md

 # Movies app Stage 2
 I made this app from scratch for Android Developer Nanodegree program, this app is the second stage for the first project *Popular Movies App* and was  highly evaluated by certified Udacity code reviewer.

-Is a simple movies app that communicates with the internet and provides a responsive user experience.
+Is a movies app that communicates with the internet and provides a responsive user experience, a fully featured application that looks and feels natural.
 In this project, I:
 * Fetched data from the Internet with the MovieDB API.
 * Used adapters and custom list layouts to populate list views.
 * Incorporated libraries to simplify the amount of code you need to write
+* Allow users to read reviews of a selected movie.
+* Allow users to mark a movie as a favorite in the details view by tapping a button(star).
+* Create a database and content provider to store the names and IDs of the user's favorite movies (and optionally, the rest of the information needed to display their favorites collection while offline).
+* Modify the existing sorting criteria for the main view to include an additional pivot to show their favorites collection.

 ## Features